Airband: Modulation

 Aircraft communications radio operations worldwide use amplitude modulation (AM), predominantly A3E double sideband with full carrier on VHF, and J3E Single-sideband modulation (SSB) with suppressed carrier on HF.
 Besides being simple, power-efficient and compatible with legacy equipment, AM and SSB permit stronger stations to override weaker or interfering stations.
 Additionally, this method does not suffer from the capture effect found in FM.
 Even if a pilot is transmitting, a control tower can "talk over" that transmission and other aircraft will hear a somewhat garbled mixture of both transmissions, rather than just one or the other.
 Even if both transmissions are received with identical signal strength, a heterodyne will be heard where no such indication of blockage would be evident in an FM system.

-Alternative analog modulation schemes are under discussion, such as the "CLIMAX" multi-carrier system and offset carrier techniques to permit more efficient utilization of spectrum.
+Offset carrier (CLIMAX)

+To provide wide-area coverage that exceeds the line-of-sight range of a single ground transmitter, air traffic control often employs multiple ground stations broadcasting the same audio simultaneously on the same channel.
+To prevent severe audio distortion and heterodyne beats that would occur if the transmitters operated at the exact same frequency, a multi-carrier offset technique—commonly referred to as "CLIMAX"—is utilized as a standard operational procedure.

+In a CLIMAX system, the participating transmitters are slightly offset from the assigned center frequency.
+According to International Civil Aviation Organization (ICAO) Annex 10 standards, offset configurations for 25 kHz spaced channels include a two-carrier system (±5 kHz), a three-carrier system (0 kHz and ±7.3 kHz), a four-carrier system (±2.5 kHz and ±7.5 kHz), and a five-carrier system (0 kHz, ±4 kHz, and ±8 kHz).

+While CLIMAX operations are a long-established standard for 25 kHz channel spacing, the modern transition to narrower 8.33 kHz channels makes offset implementation significantly more technically demanding.
+Adapting multi-carrier operations to fit within this tighter bandwidth—such as utilizing highly stable two-carrier systems with ±2.5 kHz offsets—is the primary focus of ongoing technical discussion and development.